alexandra-zaharia/alexandra-zaharia.github.io/_posts/2021-08-24-how-to-return-a-result-from-a-python-thread.md

 ## Caveat

 The more observant types have probably noticed that although `ReturnValueThread` returns the result of the target function, our `thread2` in the above example (the thread that times out) does not exit cleanly.
 In fact, it runs until the `sleep()` ends.
 In a [previous post][pp] we have seen how to exit a Python thread cleanly.
 Another solution is to use a process instead of a thread, but this comes with its own set of complications.
-The most notable difficulty is the fact that, unlike threads, processes run in separate memory spaces.
+The most notable difficulty is the fact that, unlike threads, processes run in separate memory spaces, which tends to complicate things since resources now have to be [shared][sr].

 ## Further reading

 * [How to exit a Python thread cleanly][pp] (using a threading event)
+* [Multiprocessing in Python with shared resources][sr]
 * [`concurrent.futures`] (Python documentation)
 * [`multiprocessing.pool.ThreadPool`] (Python documentation)
 * [`threading`] (Python documentation)